Build Homes, Build Lives with the VFV Build-A-Home Project

 How You Can Help

-The Volunteer for the Visayans Build-A-Home Project is an ongoing initiative that desperately needs the support of international donors.
-You can Contact Us for more information about this project or send a donation via our sister-foundation the GoAbroad Foundation 501 (c)(3) through our donations page.
+The Volunteer for the Visayans Build-A-Home Project is an ongoing initiative that desperately needs the support of international donors and volunteers.
+You can contact Wimwim at email@example.com for more information about this project or send a donation via our sister-foundation the GoAbroad Foundation 501 (c)(3) through our donations page.